 During the late 1970s I tired of the art-music trend of composing works that were steadfastly “serious” in tone.
 Desiring greater contrasts, I began composing works that included both playful and serious sections.
 Predictably, the playful sections upset some of my resolutely serious-minded peers.
 One of my close composer friends told me I was throwing away my talent.

 A grants panel spokesman told me that the playful passages in my new works caused heated arguments.
-However, he also told me that strong reactions were desirable, and the panelists themselves had told him to encourage me to compose more works in this spirit.
+However, he also told me that strong reactions were desirable, and the panelists encouraged me to compose more works in this spirit.

 When one of my former professors heard a new work of mine that included lighthearted sections, he told me he hated me for writing it.
 When I laughed, he told me he was serious.
 I said, “I know.
 That’s what makes it so funny.”